COVID vaccine — the unfounded tale of infertility | DW | 04.08.2021

 They advise every woman to get a vaccine to protect against a COVID-19 infectionc.

-But it's not just women who are worried this.
+But it's not just women who are worried.
 Some of the claims also target men, saying COVID vaccines negatively affect male fertility, as well.

 But a study out of the United States suggests otherwise.